Use of $SU(3)$ flavor projection operators to construct baryon-meson scattering amplitudes in the $1/N_c$ expansion: Introduction

-Later on, Dashen and Manohar \cite{dm1} derived a set of consistency conditions that must be satisfied by large-$N_c$ QCD, and proved that it has a contracted $SU(4)$ symmetry (for $N_f=2$).
+Later on, Gervais and Sakita \cite{sakita} and Dashen and Manohar \cite{dm1} independently proved that large-$N_c$ QCD has a contracted $SU(4)$ symmetry (for two flavors of light quarks) and derived a set of consistency conditions that must be satisfied.
 The equations obtained from these consistency conditions admit a unique (minimal) solution for the baryon-meson coupling constants, which are identical to those of the Skyrme model or non-relativistic quark model.
-Dashen, Jenkins, and Manohar applied the approach to show that large-$N_c$ power counting rules for multimeson--baryon-baryon scattering amplitudes lead to important constraints on baryon static properties \cite{djm94}.
-On an equal footing, Flores-Mendieta, Hofmann, and Jenkins \cite{rfm00} studied tree-level amplitudes for baryon-meson scattering and obtained generalized large-$N_c$ consistency conditions valid to all orders in the baryon mass splitting $\Delta\equiv M_T-M_B$, where $M_T$ and $M_B$ represent the baryon decuplet and baryon octet masses, respectively.
+Dashen, Jenkins, and Manohar applied the approach to show that large-$N_c$ power counting rules for multimeson--baryon-baryon scattering amplitudes lead to important constraints on baryon static properties \cite{djm94,djm95}.
+In the same context, Flores-Mendieta, Hofmann, and Jenkins \cite{rfm00} studied tree-level amplitudes for baryon-meson scattering and obtained generalized large-$N_c$ consistency conditions valid to all orders in the baryon mass splitting $\Delta\equiv M_T-M_B$, where $M_T$ and $M_B$ represent the baryon decuplet and baryon octet masses, respectively.
+Cohen, Lebed and collaborators implemented a systematic method for deriving linear relations among meson-baryon scattering amplitudes combining the $1/N_c$ expansion of QCD with the Wigner-Eckart theorem applied to both angular momentum and isospin \cite{c1,kwee,c2}.
+In this framework, the scattering amplitudes are expressed via partial wave expansions, where the mesons carry fixed orbital angular momentum and the baryons possess definite spin and isospin, with baryon recoil effects neglected.
+The scattering matrix elements are further specified by the total spin and total isospin of the meson-baryon system.
+This approach, together with the $1/N_c$ corrections to the $t$-channel isospin and angular momentum exchange quantum numbers, $I_t = J_t $, enables the derivation of multiple linear relations among partial-wave amplitudes for meson-baryon scattering.

 In the context of baryon chiral perturbation theory (BChPT), important advancements have been made on baryon-meson scattering over the past three decades.
 A detailed account of phenomenological models and/or different approaches proposed prior 2016 is presented in Ref.~\cite{yao}.
-Apart from the heavy baryon approach \cite{bernard,fettes}, some fully relativistic methods are noteworthy, namely, the infrared regularization of covariant BChPT \cite{becher} and the extended-on-mass-shell scheme for BChPT \cite{geg1,geg2}, to name but a few.
+Apart from the heavy baryon approach (HBChPT) \cite{bernard,fettes}, some fully relativistic methods are noteworthy, namely, the infrared regularization of covariant BChPT \cite{becher} and the extended-on-mass-shell scheme for BChPT \cite{geg1,geg2}, to name but a few.
 Further improvements in HBChPT to orders $\mathcal{O}(p^3)$ and $\mathcal{O}(p^4)$ have been performed recently \cite{huangA,huangB}.